-Client computers can connect to the TOE to submit print jobs and to manage the TOE.
-The TOE uses IPsec to identify and mutually authenticate client computers that attempt to connect to it.
+An Administrative Computer can connect to the TOE to manage the TOE.
+The TOE uses IPsec to identify and mutually authenticate any computer that attempts to connect to it.

-The client computers that connect to the TOE are considered IPsec users and are classified as either Network Client Computers or the Administrative Computer.
-The TOE uses IP addresses to identify these users and X.509v3 certificates to authenticate the users.
-The IP address of a connecting client computer must be defined to the TOE's IPsec firewall in order for the computer to be considered authorized to access the TOE.
-Any client computer not defined to the TOE's IPsec/Firewall is considered unauthorized and is blocked by the firewall from accessing the TOE.
+The Administrator Computer that connects to the TOE is considered an IPsec user.
+The TOE uses the IP address to identify this user and X.509v3 certificates to authenticate the user.
+The IP address must be defined to the TOE's IPsec firewall in order for the computer to be considered authorized to access the TOE.
+Any computer not defined to the TOE's IPsec/Firewall is considered unauthorized and is blocked by the firewall from accessing the TOE.

 The TOE uses IPsec/Firewall address templates, service templates, and rules to map IP addresses to network service protocols.
 An address template contains one or more IP addresses.
 A service template contains one or more allowed network service protocols.
 A rule contains a mapping of an address template to a service template.
-Through the rules, an administrator determines the User Role of the client computers (i.e., the administrator determines which client computer is the Administrative Computer and which client computers are the Network Client Computers).
+Through the use of rules, an administrator defines which computer is the Administrator Computer.

 In the evaluated configuration, the IPsec/firewall only allows the Administrative Computer to connect to all interfaces supported by the TOE.
-The Network Client Computers are limited to just the PJL Interface (TCP port 9100).
-Table 2 shows the mapping of IPsec users to their allowed network protocols.
+Table 2 shows the mapping of the Administrative Computer to the TOE's network protocols.

-IPsec user Allowed network protocol access Administrative Computer (U.ADMINISTRATOR) EWS (HTTP), OPXd, WS-, SNMP, PJL Network Client Computer (U.NORMAL) PJL (TCP port 9100 only)
+IPsec user Allowed network protocol access Administrative Computer (U.ADMINISTRATOR) EWS (HTTP), OXPd, WS-, SNMP

-Table 2: IPsec user mappings to allowed network protocols
+Table 2: IPsec user mapping to allowed network protocols

-Because IPsec mutual authentication is performed at the computer level, not the user level, the computer allowed by the firewall to access the TOE via EWS, OXPd, WS-, and SNMP must itself be the Administrative Computer.
+Because IPsec mutual authentication is performed at the computer level, not the user level, the computer allowed by the firewall to access the TOE via the network protocols specified in table 2 must itself be the Administrative Computer.
 This means that non-TOE administrative users should not be allowed to logon to the Administrative Computer because every user of the Administrative Computer is potentially a TOE administrator.